Edward Moskal: Accusations of Communist sympathies

-Accusations of anti-Semitic views
+Accusations of antisemitic views

 At the beginning of 1996 Moskal wrote a letter to then Polish president Aleksander Kwaśniewski, Moskal was critical of Jewish influence, criticizing Poland's alleged vassalage with regard to Jews.
 He supported his argument by referring to the act of the Sejm (the lower house of the Polish parliament) whose goal was to return Jewish property swiftly.

 Similar acts became law in Romania, Hungary, and Austria, and were considered by the Czech Republic.
 In a letter Moskal added a reference to "the murder by Israel of innocent women and children who were sheltered in UN camps in Lebanon."

 Moskal was well received by the Polish far-right.
 Moskal transformed the PAC from its Polish-oriented lobbying active mostly in Washington to greater activity in Warsaw.

 His criticisms of Israel and the Jewish lobbying groups internationally became a focus of attention.

-The American Jewish Congress (AJC), called Moskal an anti-Semite.
+The American Jewish Congress (AJC), called Moskal an antisemite.

 In a letter to Prime Minister Buzek he criticized the nomination of Wladyslaw Bartoszewski as a member of the Remembrance Committee.
 (Bartoszewski was an inmate in Auschwitz).
 The letter ended: "It brings me comfort to think that, with God's help, you shall be prime minister only until the spring."

 Under the headline: "Another Trojan horse of Jewish organizations", Moskal reflected: "Who employs Kieres.
-Aren't these the lackeys who, feeling strange guilt, yield to Jewish demands.."
+Aren't these the lackeys who, feeling strange guilt, yield to Jewish demands."
 In the same statement he advises Jews: "It would be better if they treated Palestinians properly without killing their children.
 Terrible is the image of a young Palestinian protected by his own father against Israeli gunfire, moments later dead from the bullets of these 'heroes'."

 The American Jewish Committee severed its longtime ties with the PAC in 1996 after Moskal wrote a letter to Polish President Aleksander Kwaśniewski, criticizing him and other Polish leaders for being too conciliatory toward Jews.

 He made headlines a few years later when he speculated that Polish war hero Jan Nowak-Jeziorański was a Nazi collaborator.

 In 2002, when Rahm Emanuel pursued the U.S. House seat in the 5th District of Illinois to replace Rod Blagojevich who successfully ran for governor, Moskal supported former Illinois State Representative Nancy Kaszak.
 Moskal called Emanuel a "millionaire carpetbagger who knows nothing" about "our heritage".
 Moskal also charged that Emanuel had dual citizenship with Israel and had served in the Israeli Army.
 Moskal's comments were widely condemned as antisemitic.